 This lightweight, portable camping lantern not only produces light, but it can be used to charge your mobile devices as well.
-It features an impressive 20-hour runtime on low (5 hours on high) and comes with a 3-year limited warranty.
+It features an impressive 20-hour runtime on low (5 hours on high).

 Some users actually found this lantern to be too bright on the high setting.

-A good choice for very dark settings, thanks to the 1500 lumens.
+A good choice for very dark settings thanks to the 1,500 lumens.
 Great for use around the house during blackouts.
-Also has 3 other light settings for when need dimmer light.
+Also has 3 other light settings for when you need dimmer light.